awsdocs/amazon-transcribe-developer-guide/doc_source/custom-language-models.md

 Custom language models use your text data \(training data\) to improve transcription accuracy for your specific use case\.
 For example, you can provide Amazon Transcribe with industry\-specific terms or acronyms that it might not otherwise recognize\.

 In order to produce accurate transcriptions, your text data must be representative of the audio you want to transcribe\.
 Domain\-specific text data can include website content, instruction manuals, technical documentation, and audio transcripts\.
 The text data you provide must be related to your use case and, if using transcripts, these must be accurate\.
-Using innaccurate data to train language models results in inaccurate models, which in turn affects the accuracy of any transcription results that use those models\.
+Using inaccurate data to train language models results in inaccurate models, which in turn affects the accuracy of any transcription results that use those models\.

 The quality of your training data is much more important than the quantity of data when creating a custom language model\.
 You can provide up to 2 GB of training data and 200 MB of tuning data\.